snorreks/astro-starter/README.md

 3. Click New repository secret.
 4. Add the following secrets:

-- GOOGLE_ANALYTICS_ID: Your GA Measurement ID (e.g., G-XXXXXXX).
+- `GOOGLE_ANALYTICS_ID`: Your GA Measurement ID (e.g., G-XXXXXXX).

-  Note: If you add more environment variables to .env, remember to add them to GitHub Secrets and update the .github/workflows/playwright.yml file to expose them to the build step.
+  Note: If you add more environment variables to `.env`, remember to add them to GitHub Secrets and update the `.github/workflows/ci.yml` file to expose them to the build step.

 ## AI-Assisted Development with Gemini CLI